 When an EIS is required, the competent municipality decide on the issuance of the environmental compliance certificate, after consulting the responsible local services of MINEPDED.

-Administrative fees for the evaluation of ToR or the report are to be determined by the municipalities.
+Administrative fees for the evaluation of ToR or the report are to be determined by municipalities.

-Review of ToRs 1.5 million FCFA and Review ESIA report 3 million FCFA.
+The fee to review ToRs is 1.5 million FCFA and ESIA reports 3 million FCFA.

 Overview ESIA procedure